 Mini cribs are a great solution for small spaces, so don’t overcrowd them with too many accessories or toys.
 Just make sure that everything you need is accessible when needed and that there are no hazards present in the area.

-By following these tips, you can ensure that your mini-crib provides good sleep habits for your little one!
+By following these tips, you can ensure that your mini-crib provides good and healthy sleep habits for your little one!
 With the right set-up and accessories, you can help create a comfortable space where your baby can rest peacefully.

 Learn More: Co Sleeper Vs Bassinet: Which One Should You Choose?